MaryaneGradito/fish_parasite/README.md

 ### Key File Description

 1. **Data_raw folder** contains 2 files:
 a) **all_data.csv** : all the raw data collected for the Fish Parasite Project
 b) **meta.data.csv** : all the variables explained with unit of measurement

 2. **R folder** contains:
 a) **fish_parasite**, which is the R project
 b) **fish_parasite**, which is the script used in the project

 ### Statistical hypotheses

 **Exploration**
-H0: experimental infection has no effect on individuals' exploration.
+H0: experimental infection has no effect on individuals' exploration
 H1: experimental infection increases exploration (parasitic manipulation, more risk of predation)
 H2: experimental infection decreases exploration (pathological response, amorphous)

 **Boldness**
 H0: experimental infection has no effect on boldness
 H1: experimental infection increases fish boldness (parasitic manipulation to transmit the parasite, thus more risk of predation by increasing boldness)
 H2: experimental infection decreases fish boldness (disease behaviour that makes the fish more cautious for survival)

 **Activity**
 H0: experimental infection has no effect on fish activity
 H1: experimental infection increases activity (to counteract weakening by infection and seek more resources)
 H2: experimental infection decreases activity (since fish are weakened by parasites)

 **Behavioural syndrome**
 H0: the three traits are not correlated
 H1: the three traits are positively correlated (which is often seen with these three traits)

 **Repeatability**
 H0: traits remain constant before and after infection (facilitates predictability of behaviors for future infection)
 H1: traits do not remain constant before and after infection (infection changes trait constancy, making fish more vulnerable)

 <!-- GETTING STARTED -->
 ## Getting Started